samjmck/samjmck.com/content/blog/first-impressions-jsr/index.en.md

 +++
-title = "Publishing on JSR for the first time" description = "I recently decided to publish a package to JSR for the first time.
+title = "Publishing to JSR for the first time" description = "I recently decided to publish a package to JSR for the first time.
 A number of changes were needed to make my code compatible, but all in all, it was a good experience." date = 2024-06-01T14:53:20+02:00 lastmod = 2024-06-01T14:53:20+02:00